kaidez/kaidez.github.io/_posts/2017-03-08-web-developer-job.md

 I kept all this in mind for each interview I went on...not just startup ones.
 I also recalled memories from previous interviews I went on and some other jobs I had.

-Here's what I learned and I'll start of positive...
+Here's what I learned and I'll start off positive...

 <h2>You WILL find a front end web developer job...</h2>
 If you have front end web developer experience, you will find a front end web developer job.
 You may encounter rejections in the process, from jobs you really want and from jobs you thought you were going to get.